Garuda Indonesia: Privatization

 Garuda Indonesia had announced that its subsidiary GMF AeroAsia would be listed in Indonesia Stock Exchange in 2008.
-However, due to the financial crisis of 2008, GMF delayed IPO until 2009.
-The Ministry of State-Owned Companies (Kementrian BUMN) had also announced a plan to privatize Garuda, that opened a possibility to offer its shares publicly.
+However, due to the 2008 financial crisis, GMF delayed IPO until 2009.
+The Ministry of State-Owned Companies (Kementrian BUMN) had also announced a plan to privatize Garuda, which opened the possibility of offering its shares publicly.

 Garuda Indonesia aimed to list on 11 February 2011, for an initial public offering.
-Government of Indonesia has confirmed the IPO price of Garuda Indonesia at Rp.750 per share and also cut offering size to 6.3 billion shares only from 9.362 billion planned before.
+The Government of Indonesia confirmed the IPO price of Garuda Indonesia at Rp.
+750 per share and also cut the offering size to 6.3 billion shares only from 9.362 billion planned before.